Advertisers with 'hair on fire' brace for US TikTok ban

-NEW YORK - Advertisers reliant on TikTok as a major digital marketing tool rushed to prepare contingency plans this week, as the realization dawned on many that the popular Chinese-owned social media app may not be saved before a U.S. ban takes effect on Sunday.
+NEW YORK: Advertisers reliant on TikTok as a major digital marketing tool rushed to prepare contingency plans this week, as the realisation dawned on many that the popular Chinese-owned social media app may not be saved before a US ban takes effect on Sunday (Jan 19).

 "It seemed unbelievable even as of just a few weeks ago to imagine that there would be no TikTok," said Kerry Perse, the founder of marketing firm Influence & Inspire Consulting and former head of social media at Omnicom Group's media agency OMD.

-Chinese tech firm ByteDance is facing a Jan.
-19 deadline to sell TikTok's U.S. assets or accept an unprecedented ban of the app, used by 170 million Americans, on national security grounds.
+Chinese tech firm ByteDance is facing a Jan 19 deadline to sell TikTok's US assets or accept an unprecedented ban on the app, used by 170 million Americans, on national security grounds.

 "I think after a long time feeling like this was a 'boy who cried wolf' situation, we may actually have a wolf sighting," said Craig Atkinson, CEO of digital marketing agency Code3.

-If a ban does occur, more than $11 billion in annual U.S. ad investment would be up for grabs, according to a forecast from marketing group WARC Media.
+If a ban does occur, more than US$11 billion in annual US ad investment would be up for grabs, according to a forecast from marketing group WARC Media.

 Most of that spending is likely to shift to platforms where advertisers are already established and running short-video ad campaigns, primarily Meta's Instagram and Alphabet's YouTube Shorts, four ad agency sources told Reuters.

-TikTok staffers appeared to be in the dark about what exactly would happen to the app as of Sunday, the sources said, although two of the sources noted that TikTok was offering favorable refund terms in the event services stop in the middle of advertisers' campaigns.
+TikTok staffers appeared to be in the dark about what exactly would happen to the app as of Sunday, the sources said, although two of the sources noted that TikTok was offering favourable refund terms in the event services stopped in the middle of advertisers' campaigns.
 TikTok did not immediately respond to a request for comment.

 Even as the ban approached, the company continued to pitch advertisers on new features, like a tool launching in test form on Thursday that would make it easier to create, modify and add advertisements in bulk, according to an email from this week described to Reuters.